MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debuggercmds/-wmitrace-eventlogdump.md

 ---
-title: wmitrace.eventlogdump
+title: "wmitrace.eventlogdump"
-description: The wmitrace.eventlogdump extension displays the contents of the specified logger.
-The display is formatted like an event log.
+description: "The wmitrace.eventlogdump extension displays the contents of the specified logger.
+The display is formatted like an event log."
 keywords: ["wmitrace.eventlogdump Windows Debugging"] ms.date: 05/23/2017
 topic_type: